::test() devtools

 and Scenario

-descriptions, a reference to the feature number in the it()
+descriptions, and a reference to the feature number in an it()

 describe("Feature 1: Scatter plot data visualization dropdowns